In past articles I have covered topics about how Nimble Storage lowers customer risk with technologies internal to the array such as:

 - Extension into cloud consumers: Provide visibility into AWS and Azure environments using Nimble Cloud Volumes (NCV).

 Regarding vendors that claim they will perform advanced predictive analytics inside their systems…

 Really?
 They can spare that much computational power on their systems, and dedicate incredible amounts of spare capacity, and have figured out all the advanced algorithms necessary, and built all the right sensors in their code, and accurately cross-correlate across the entire infrastructure, and automatically consult with every other system on the planet, and help identify weird problems that are way outside the province of that vendor?
 Sold!
 Do they sell bridges, too?

 There is only so much one can do inside the system, or even if adding a dedicated “monitoring server” in the infrastructure.
 This is why we elected to offload all this incredibly heavy processing to a massively parallel infrastructure in our cloud instead of relying on weak solipsistic techniques.

 Instead of the usual summary, I will end this post rather differently.

 Often, Nimble customers, resellers, competitors (and sometimes even a few of the less technical Nimble employees) think that the customer-visible GUI of InfoSight is all of InfoSight.

-InfoSight actually is the combination of the entire back end, machine learning, heuristics, proactive problem prevention, automation, the myriad of internal visualization, correlation and data massaging mechanisms, plus the customer-visible part.
+InfoSight actually is the combination of the entire back end, AI, machine learning, heuristics, proactive problem prevention, automation, the myriad of internal visualization, correlation and data massaging mechanisms, plus the customer-visible part.